quasarframework/quasar/docs/src/pages/vue-components/breadcrumbs.md

 ---
 title: Breadcrumbs
-desc: How to use the QBreadcrumbs component, a navigational aid for your UI.
+desc: How to use the QBreadcrumbs Vue component which is a navigational aid for your UI.
 ---

 The QBreadcrumbs component is used as a navigational aid in UI.
 It allows users to keep track of their location within programs, documents, or websites.
 Most common use is it's in a [QToolbar](/vue-components/toolbar), but it's not limited to it.